FourBoiga/engineering-portfolio/rf-antenna-6ghz/README.md

 - 13-15 dbi of gain
 - Efficiency above 60%
 - Have an s11 < -10
-- Filter network the filters out all signals other than 5.8ghz to 6.2ghz
+- Filter network the filters out all signals other than 5.6ghz to 6.4ghz with a center frequency of 6ghz
-- Remain within a budget of
+- Remain within a total budget of $180; this goal explicitly researves budget for multiple PCB iterations, acknoledging that RF matching networks rarely function optimally on the first revision.
+--PCB: $90
+  Antenna: $60
+  Connectors + misc: $30

 ---